 Preparing the organization for the transition involves four areas: the organization overall, the board, the senior management team, and the CEO job.

 The organization.
 Ensure that your organization is stable and ready to thrive with your successor in place.

 The board.
 Well ahead of the transition, work to ensure that you have the right board in place going forward.
 Closer to your departure date, make sure that the board recognizes the importance of this transition and that they don’t just see it as a hiring exercise; ensure that they have a plan for the transition as well as the search.

 Your senior management team.
 Ensure that you’ve got the right people in place and that it’s a team you’ll be proud to hand off to your successor.
 As your departure date draws near, prepare your team to help onboard the new executive.

 The CEO job.
 Make sure that the job is doable for your successor.
 Before the board launches the search, get them to unpack, refit, and recalibrate the job.

 - Unpack to understand the role in practice, not just what’s on paper.

-- Refit to jettison or delegate old responsibilities that no longer fit and add what’s missing.
+- Refit to remove old responsibilities, delegate those that no longer fit, and add those that are missing.